Norman Gunston

 Norman Gunston is a satirical TV character performed by Australian actor and comedian Garry McDonald.
-Norman Gunston was primarily well known in his native Australia, and to a lesser extent, the United States during the mid to late 1970s.
-He was the only Gold Logie winning fictional character on Australian television, with McDonald collecting the 1976 Gold Logie and the George Wallace Memorial Logie for Best New Talent in character.
+Norman Gunston was primarily well known in his native Australia and, to a lesser extent, the United States during the mid- to late 1970s.
+He was the only Gold Logie–winning fictional character on Australian television, with McDonald collecting the 1976 Gold Logie and the George Wallace Memorial Logie for Best New Talent in character.

 Early years

-The Gunston character was originally conceived by comedy writer Wendy Skelcher and first appeared as a minor character to appear in a single sketch in the second series of the cult Australian TV comedy series The Aunty Jack Show in 1973.
+The Gunston character was originally conceived for a sketch by comedy writer Wendy Skelcher in the second series of the cult Australian TV comedy series The Aunty Jack Show in 1973.
 Cast member Garry McDonald portrayed Gunston as a dull and talentless local TV reporter from the industrial city of Wollongong – a locale that was the butt of many jokes throughout the series.
+McDonald later claimed that the Gunston character and his show were devised as a parody of an (unintentionally bad) late-night Sydney TV variety show of the early 1970s hosted by expatriate American club entertainer Tommy Leonetti.
+In 1975, when The Norman Gunston Show was established as a successful comedy program, McDonald said:

+I think you can say that Garry McDonald created Norman Gunston, my writer, Bill Harding, filled Gunston out, and our director, John Eastway, put Gunston in the 'Tonight' show concept.

+McDonald claimed he'd created the name 'Norman Gunston' from an air stewardess who'd told off David Frost in McDonald's presence, changing it from "Norma Gunston" to Norman Gunston.
+In 2022 McDonald admitted he'd misheard the name as Norma, and that in reality she was "Lorna Gunston".

-The Gunston character made enough of an impression for him to be revived in a subsequent comedy mini-series made by the Aunty Jack team, Wollongong the Brave (1974), in which he starred in a satirical mock documentary Norman Gunston: The Golden Weeks.
+The Gunston character made enough of an impression in Aunty Jack for him to be revived in a subsequent comedy mini-series made by the Aunty Jack team, Wollongong the Brave (1974), in which he starred in a satirical mock documentary Norman Gunston: The Golden Weeks.
 His segments as Norman in What's on in Wollongong became one of the most popular parts of the Aunty Jack Show, and Norman appeared on the Aunty Jack Sings Wollongong album along with McDonald's other character, Kid Eager.

 National fame

 In his later and most famous incarnation, Gunston had evolved to become the unlikely host of his own national TV variety show, The Norman Gunston Show, which premiered with a live broadcast on ABC television on 18 May 1975.
 Dubbed "the little Aussie bleeder" (a play on the term "Aussie battler"), he satirised parochial Australian culture, media "personalities" and egocentric talk show hosts.

 After a faltering start, the Norman Gunston Show rapidly gained a huge national audience and the series became the pre-eminent Australian TV comedy program of its day, with McDonald winning a Gold Logie and having several pop hits.
 He is, notably, the only Logie recipient who has received the award in the name of his character rather than in his own name.

-According to McDonald, the Gunston character and his show were initially devised as a parody of an (unintentionally bad) late-night Sydney TV variety show of the early 1970s hosted by expatriate American club entertainer Tommy Leonetti.

 The series producer director was John Eastway.